geekshivarshi/strapi-cloud-test/README.md

 - The script will loop over each product one by one, upload its media to Strapi (skips if media is already present), and then create an entry for the product in Strapi's products table.
 - If some of the products failed for some reason, you can re-run the script to try adding the failed products.
 (It will skip over already added products.)
 - If the problem still persists, update the values of `offset` and `limit` in the API call to the backend and migrate the products in sets of 5 or 10 at a time.

+> Can make the customerUrl and isActive status view only in strapi, if to be managed by our cms

 8. Now we can import the categories (and build the relation with our Strapi products):
 > **NOTE:** The category relations are based on the category pages that we have on the website, and have nothing to do with the categories in our backend.